-This will explain how to troubleshoot a garage door opener that won’t close the door and blinks 10 times.
-This most likely indicates that the garage door sensors are out of alignment, or there is something in the way of the sensors.
+This article will show you how to fix a garage door opener that won’t close and blinks 10 times.
+This indicates that the garage door sensors are out of alignment or that anything is blocking the sensors’ path.

 Sensors are included on both sides of the vertical rails on garage door openers manufactured after 1993.
-They operate by transmitting and receiving an invisible infrared beam.
-If there is something in the way of the beam, or if the sensors are out of alignment.
-The opener will not close the door, thinking there is something in the way.
-There is no way to bypass these functions.
+They operate by transmitting and receiving an infrared beam.
+If the beam is blocked by something or if the sensors are out of alignment.
+The opener will not close the door because it believes something is blocking it.
+There is no way to get around these features.

-If that’s the case, you should check the wiring leading from the sensors to the motor.
-Look for crossed wires or defective wires.
-Sometimes the wires get disconnected from the opener or the sensor anchoring base might get separated from time to time.
+If this is the case, the wiring from the sensors to the motor should be checked.
+Check for broken or crossed wires.
+The cables from the opener or the sensor anchoring base might get separated from time to time.

-Lift master\ Chamberlain\ Craftsman will typically have the “sender” sensor equipped with a yellow service light indicating it is sending a beam.
-The “receiver” sensor will have a green service light that only lights up when it “catches” the signal from the sending sensor unit.
-If your garage door sending sensor is showing a yellow light and the other does not show a green light -it is likely they are misaligned.
+The “sender” sensor on a Liftmaster Chamberlain Craftsman is usually fitted with a yellow service indicator that indicates it is transmitting a beam.
+A green service light will illuminate on the “receiver” sensor only when it “catches” the signal from the transmitting sensor unit.
+If one of your garage door sending sensors has a yellow light and the other does not, they are most likely misaligned.

-You may want to check the back of the motor unit.
-The back of the motor has a circuit board with a service light as well.
-The blink rate on the garage door opener service light points to various error codes.
+You should look at the rear of the motor unit.
+A circuit board with a service light is located on the rear of the motor.
+The garage door opener service light blink rate indicates various problem codes

 Older units will show this: